Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 :::Private preview

 Cost management features are in private preview.
-If you're interested in joining the preview, please reach out to your account manager.
+If you're interested in joining the preview, please contact your account manager.

 :::